Last Updated on July 27, 2021 by Emma W. Thomas

 Are Kevlar gloves Cut Resistant?

 Kevlar fiber, used in Kevlar gloves’ construction, is an incredibly dynamic, lightweight, and rugged material.
 The material resists heat, flame, and cut.
 Kevlar gloves are ideal for a variety of high-performance and demanding professional activities.
-They can be used for tactical & police works, recreational activities such as bike riding, or oyster shucking.
+They can be used for tactical & police works, and recreational activities such as bike riding, or oyster shucking.

 The cut-resistant gloves protect the user against hand and finger injuries while on the job.